dhmunro/dudley/README.md

 is also recognized to mean the native byte order of the machine interpreting the binary data, which is initially the default behavior in the absence of any explicit order prefix.
 Any order specifier is the byte order in the stream;
-the native byte order is always the assumed for data values in memory.
+the native byte order is always the assumed order for data values in memory.

-THe first non-comment character in the Dudley layout file may optionally be the "<" or ">" byte order prefix to specify that the default byte order for every primitive in the layout is "<" or ">" rather than "|".
+The first non-comment character in the Dudley layout file may optionally be the "<" or ">" byte order prefix to specify that the default byte order for every primitive in the layout is "<" or ">" rather than "|".
 The default byte order for the layout may also be written into the binary file being described.
 Thi